J1 World Tour: Concert synopsis

 At the Shanghai show, Tsai made a dramatic entrance by standing atop a crystal chandelier while performing "Prove It", dressed in rhinestone-embellished tights.
 Throughout the concert, she transformed into both a mermaid princess and a sultry catwoman, showcasing two distinctly different styles.
 In addition to performing hits from her Sony Music era—such as "36 Tricks of Love", "Pirates", and "Fake Confess"—she also included tracks from her time with Universal.
 Songs like "Don't Stop" and "I Know You're Feeling Blue" sparked massive singalongs from the audience.
 The concert concluded with a powerful performance of "Magic".

 The Taipei concert opened to the sound of drums, with Tsai rising from the secondary stage in a dazzling rhinestone outfit, striking a pose with her right leg lifted high.
 She then performed a series of advanced yoga poses before making her way down the extended runway to the main stage, where she opened with "The Spirit of Knight", followed by "Pirates" and "Magic".
 She continued with "The Starter" and "The Smell of Lemon Grass", performing beneath a rising J-shaped chandelier.
 During "Prove It", guest performer Show Lo made a surprise appearance to dance alongside her.
 Tsai then performed "Love Love Love", featuring dramatic lifts and flips with her dancers.
 Taking on the role of a catwoman, she delivered a playful rendition of "Good Cat", complete with feline-inspired dance moves.
 The setlist continued with "36 Tricks of Love", "Smell of the Popcorn", and "Signature Gesture", as well as several dance hits from her Universal era, including "Show Your Love", "You Gotta Know", and "Don't Stop".
 As the concert neared its end, she performed "Say Love You".
 During the encore, Tsai sang "Rewind", and was joined by Jay Chou for a duet during the chorus.
 The pair also performed a dance routine together, ending the concert with a heartfelt duet of "Prague Square", bringing the evening to a memorable close.

 Recording

-On September 13, 2005, Sony BMG announced the release of the live video album for Tsai's world tour, titled J1 Live Concer, which would be available on September 23, 2005.
+On September 13, 2005, Sony BMG announced the release of the live video album for Tsai's world tour, titled J1 Live Concert, which would be available on September 23, 2005.
 The album features footage from her performance held on November 20, 2004, at Chungshan Football Stadium in Taipei, Taiwan, and includes one new track titled "Paradise".
 This release marked the first live video album by a Chinese-language artist to utilize HDTV and Dolby Digital 5.1 surround sound technology.